The tardigrade has baffled scientists for years with its ability to survive everything it has been exposed to so far — even space.

 Measuring just over one millimeter, the tardigrade is by no means a sizeable animal.
 In fact, you’ve probably never seen one.
 But don’t let its minuscule stature fool you.
 It may be teeny, but it’s probably tougher than you are.

-Tardigrades, The Little Water Bears That Survive Everything
+The Little Water Bears That Can Survive Everything And Anything

 From the bottom of the ocean to the canopies of the rainforest, and from the tundras of Antarctica to the surface of a volcano, the tardigrade has been there and done that.
 And, most surprisingly, lived through it to baffle scientists worldwide.
 Tardigrades have even been sent into the vacuum of space, where no man has gone before, and come back perfectly fine.